Manoj-9290/Relaxapp/README.md

 Project Specifications
 Create circle and gradient circle with CSS,
 Create and animate pointer (Small circle),
-Create grow and shrink animations,
+Create grow and shrink animations, and
 Add JavaScript to create the breath animation effect.